Probed/RPG/common/optionsConfig.md

                 height : 16.349812938993434, //(random float between 0 and 50)
                 width : 32.9012938910923123  //(random float between 0 and 50)
             },
-            name : 'alkjapioefkjawoiqoweioasd' //(Uses `RPG.Generator.Name` to create a random name between 1 and 50 characters long
+            name : 'alkjapioefkjawoiqoweioasd' //Uses RPG.Generator.Name to create a random name between 1 and 50 chars long }
     }

-    }
+The use of `RPG.Generator.Name` for random strings is only a stop-gap solution and needs to be further refined.